MI-AFP/tutorials/tutorials/05_functions-typeclasses.md

 (Either Integer) :: * -> *
 Prelude> :kind (Either Integer String)
 (Either Integer String) :: *
 ```

-### Polymorfism
+### Polymorphism

+[Polymorphism](https://en.wikipedia.org/wiki/Polymorphism_(computer_science)) (from Greek πολύς, polys, "many, much" and μορφή, morphē, "form, shape") is the provision of a single interface to entities of different types.
+A polymorphic type is one whose operations can also be applied to values of some other type, or types.
+Polymorphism is usually connected with object-oriented programming today, however, there are even more powerful types of polymorphism in functional programming languages, such as Haskell or Clojure.
-In Haskell, there are more ways of polymorphism.
-It might be very surprising, especially for people who believe that polymorphism is something related only to object oriented programming.
-We already used type classes and type variables - the basic enablers of polymorphism in Haskell.

-**Parametric polymorphism** refers to when the type of a value contains one or more (unconstrained) type variables, so that the value may adopt any type that results from substituting those variables with concrete types.
+We already used type classes and type variables - the basic enablers of polymorphism in Haskell. **Parametric polymorphism** refers to the situation when the type of a value contains one or more (unconstrained) type variables, so that the value may adopt any type that results from substituting those variables with concrete types.
 It is when the type variable *is not constrained* by some type class.
 For example, length of a list `[a]` works for any type `a`.
-In this tutorial, there was the `map` function with type `(a -> b) -> [a] -> [b]` - also parametric polymorphism.
+In this tutorial, there was the `map` function with type `(a -> b) -> [a] -> [b]` - also a parametric polymorphism.
 This type of polymorphism doesn't know anything about the type which it will be used with.
-It must behave the same regardless of its type.
+The behaviour is abstracted regardless of a concrete type.
 This is a somewhat limiting but extremely useful property known as versatility.

-**Ad-hoc polymorphism** refers to when a value is able to adopt any one of several types because it, or a value it uses, has been given a separate definition for each of those types.
-It is when the type variable *is constrained* by some type class.
-Thanks to that extra information about the given *still-generic* type, it is possible to used some behavior defined during class instantiation.
-Haskell even allows class instances to be defined for types which are themselves polymorphic - you can make your implementation of the arbitrary list an instance of some class.
-This polymorphism is not only about functions, but also values - recall `Bounded` class with `minBound` and `maxBound` values which are different for each instance.
+**Ad-hoc polymorphism** refers to the situation when a value is able to adopt any one of a defined set of types because it, or a value it uses, has been given a separate definition for each of those types.
+This is a situation when the type variable *is constrained* by some type class.
+Thanks to that extra information about the given *still-generic* type, it is possible to use behaviour defined during class instantiation.
+Haskell even allows class instances to be defined for types which are themselves polymorphic - you can make your implementation of an arbitrary list an instance of some class.
+This polymorphism is not only about functions, but also about values - recall `Bounded` class with `minBound` and `maxBound` values which are different for each instance.

 There are some other types of polymorphism that are implemented in some extensions to Haskell, e.g. [rank-N types](https://wiki.haskell.org/Rank-N_types) and [impredicative types](https://wiki.haskell.org/Impredicative_types).
 But there are also types of polymorphism that are not supported in Haskell, for example, subtyping and inclusion polymorphism.

 ### Own typeclass and instance

-There are many defined typeclasses and basic types which are instances of those classes.
-You can create your own on top of it if you need more.
-You need to use keyword `class` to defined functions for that typeclass and also optionally class inheritance.
-It is possible to just declare the type of function but also to define it completely (also using other declared functions).
-Then by using the keyword `instance` you can define how some type is an instance of a typeclass (define or re-define functions for that class).
+There are some commonly used typeclasses and their instances available and you can create your own, as well.
+You need to use keyword `class` to defined functions for that typeclass and also optionally a class inheritance, i.e. a base class, which is extended.
+There can be even more, so the inheritance forms [lattices](https://commons.wikimedia.org/wiki/File:Base-classes.svg).

+Contrary to Java interfaces, apart from function declarations, Haskell typeclasses can also contain function implementations.

+Next, you create typeclass instances using the keyword `instance`, which means you define or (re-define) functions for that class.

 ```haskell
 -- from https://en.wikibooks.org/wiki/Haskell/Classes_and_types#A_concerted_example